Laursen79/cooks/README.md

-# Welcome to Cooks 🍳
+# Welcome to Cocks 🍳